cylnlp/dialogsum/README.md

 DialogSum is a large-scale dialogue summarization dataset, consisting of 13,460 dialogues with corresponding manually labeled summaries and topics.

 This work is accepted by ACL findings 2021.
-You may find the paper here: <https://arxiv.org/pdf/2105.06762.pdf>.
+You may find the paper [here](https://aclanthology.org/2021.findings-acl.449).

 If you use our dataset, please cite our paper:
 ```